 Can payment may be made by check or credit card?
 Include mailing address, who to make the check payable to or instruction on how to make credit card payments.

 You may include terms like fees or penalties for late payments.

 A liability clause should be added saying a client or entity is not liable for any issues or challenges that arise for the motivational speaker.

 Outline what would happen if the speaker or the client does not meet their obligations.

 If the guest speaker does not show up by their own fault (i.e.- they booked another speech ) they should notify the client by a set date, find a replacement speaker and refund the deposit.

-If the motivational speaker does not show up because of factors out of his control ( i.e...delayed flights, weather), it should be decided up front who is liable for the airfare and what will happen to the deposit ( will it be refunded?
-In what timeframe?)
+If the motivational speaker does not show up because of factors out of their control ( i.e. delayed flights or weather), it should be decided up front who is liable for the airfare and what will happen to the deposit ( will it be refunded?
+In what time frame?)

 If the program planner cancels the speaking engagement due to lack or registration or unforeseen circumstances, decide what compensation will be granted the speaker.

 For instance, in our contract, we hold the deposit to speak the following year.